tylertufano/SubPaperFlux/docs/user-management-rollout.md

 Reload application processes after changing either variable so the cached configuration is refreshed.

+The frontend can also pull human-friendly display names from the same identity payload.
+Set `OIDC_DISPLAY_NAME_CLAIM` on the web deployment to the claim that should populate the account menu (for example, `name` or a custom namespaced attribute).
+When left unset the UI checks for common `display_name` representations and falls back to the base profile name.

 ## Override storage

 Manual overrides let operators fine-tune role assignments when IdP data is